ivanlysianok/bitcoinkonzultace/README.md

 ## How it was made
 This is a list of technologies that I used in this project
 * HTML + CSS (I use preprocessor SCSS) - There is nothing to describe here.
-Just coding
+Just coding.
-* JavaScript
+* JavaScript - With JS I made cool interaction with header and mobile menu (hamburger).
-* PHP
+* PHP - To be honest, I dont know PHP.
+But I spend couple of hours to understand, how to send email from contact form using PHP and I was made it.

 ## Status
-The project is entirely done
+The project is completely ready.
+The client was satisfied with my job.

 ## Contact
 Created by me :) Feel free to contact me - ivanlysianok@gmail.com.